 Finding a suitable place to live on a student budget can be difficult.
 Links to information about the cost of student renting, halls of residence and how to be a good flatmate.
 (Content applies in England only)

 Frequently asked questions about accommodation for students in Wales.
-Includes finding somewhere to live, tenancy deposits, nuisances in halls of residence, council tax and harrassment and illegal eviction.
+Includes finding somewhere to live, tenancy deposits and where else to get help.
 (Content applies to Wales only.)

 Squatting doesn't provide you with any security and you can be evicted from a squat very easily.
 Information about how you can be evicted.
 The council may be able to help you to find accommodation if squatting is your last resort.
 Includes the criminal law on squatting.
 (Content applies to England only.)

-Includes links to information for older people on care homes, renting accommodation, home safety and help in your own home.
-Also includes links to information on sheltered housing and other housing options.
+Includes links to information for older people on care homes, getting the council to help adapt your home, taking a break from caring, and help in your own home.
+Also includes links to information other housing options and more information on care.

 Information about the help available to people leaving the Armed Forces soon, people who used to serve in the Armed Forces (veterans) and their families in connection with their housing needs.